krzkrzkrz/elm.foo.pub/arch/install/index.md

 locale-gen
 ```

-Create the `locale.conf` file, and set the `LANG` variable accordingly:
+Create the `locale.conf` file, and set the `LANG` variable accordingly.

 `vim /etc/locale.conf`, and place the following inside: